BasvanE/GDT-Expansion-Pack/README.md

 with your addition for the expansion pack and I will judge if it's good enough to be added to the pack!

 ###Change Log

+Version 1.1.0
+  - SirEverard optimized the search bar to look like the wat it's supposed to be.

 Version 1.0.0
   - Added search bar in the topic menu when creating a game for easy topic finding. (+ starting fresh with version number)